-- Typical nineteenth century building characteristics including: - Use of face brick and rendered masonry building materials, with timber and bluestone indicating earlier buildings. - Hipped roof forms with chimneys and parapets; verandahs which are simply detailed or have more decorative cast iron work; iron palisade fences on stone plinths; and limited or no front and side setbacks. - Comparatively high number of buildings of the 1850s and 1860s. - Modest workers' cottages as the common housing type, often in consistent and repetitive terrace rows, with simple forms and detailing. - Other development including larger Victorian dwellings and two-storey terrace houses; Edwardian dwellings on the site of the former Benevolent Asylum; and interwar buildings. - Typically low scale character, of one and two-storeys, with some larger three-storey buildings. - Streets of consistent scale, or with greater scale diversity and contrasting modest and larger buildings. - Streets which display historic mixed uses including residential, commercial, manufacturing and industrial uses. - Nineteenth and twentieth century hotel buildings and shops located on corners and within residential street blocks. - Secondary or 'little' streets, including named lanes, with workers cottages, warehouses and workshops, occasional stables and small scale early twentieth century commercial and industrial development. - Importance of Errol, Victoria and Queensberry streets, being some of inner Melbourne's most extensive and intact commercial streetscapes. - Remarkable 1870s-80s civic development at the corner of Errol and Queensberry streets, with the town hall tower being a local landmark. - Views from lanes to historic outbuildings and rears of properties, providing evidence of historic property layouts. - Important role of religion as demonstrated in the large and prominent ecclesiastical buildings and complexes. - Evidence of change and evolution in the precinct, with streets having buildings from different periods, and historic buildings such as former factories and warehouses adapted and converted to new uses. - Nineteenth century planning and subdivisions as evidenced in:
+- Typical nineteenth century building characteristics including: - Use of face brick and rendered masonry building materials, with timber and bluestone indicating earlier buildings. - Hipped roof forms with chimneys and parapets; verandahs which are simply detailed or have more decorative cast iron work; iron palisade fences on stone plinths; and limited or no front and side setbacks. - Comparatively high number of buildings of the 1850s and 1860s. - Modest workers' cottages as the common housing type, often in consistent and repetitive terrace rows, with simple forms and detailing. - Other development including larger Victorian dwellings and two-storey terrace houses; Edwardian dwellings on the site of the former Benevolent Asylum; and interwar buildings. - Typically low scale character, of one and two-storeys, with some larger three-storey buildings. - Streets of consistent scale, or with greater scale diversity and contrasting modest and larger buildings. - Streets which display historic mixed uses including residential, commercial, manufacturing and industrial uses. - Nineteenth and twentieth century hotel buildings and shops located on corners and within residential street blocks. - Secondary or 'little' streets, including named lanes, with workers cottages, warehouses and workshops, occasional stables and small scale early twentieth century commercial and industrial development. - Building forms with elevated entrances, and building rows which step up or down, following the topography and grade of streetscapes. - Importance of Errol, Victoria and Queensberry streets, being some of inner Melbourne's most extensive and intact commercial streetscapes. - Remarkable 1870s-80s civic development at the corner of Errol and Queensberry streets, with the town hall tower being a local landmark.

-- Hierarchy of principal streets and secondary streets and lanes. - Regular grid of straight north-south and east-west streets in the centre of the precinct. - Contrasting street alignments in the north of the precinct, where streets angle east to meet Flemington Road; and in the south of the precinct, where the CBD streets extend to meet the precinct. - Large and irregular street intersections including three or more streets meeting at oblique angles. - Lanes which provide access to rears of properties and act as important minor thoroughfares. - Principal streets characterised by their width and open character, with vistas available along their length; these are sometimes distinguished by street tree plantings including planes, elms and eucalypts. - Importance of major roads and thoroughfares which border or traverse the precinct including Flemington Road, a grand Victorian boulevard which was historically the route to the goldfields; and Victoria, Peel and Elizabeth streets. - Historic street materials including bluestone kerbs and channels, and lanes with original or relayed bluestone pitchers and central drains. - Vehicle accommodation is generally not visible from principal streets, but more common to rears of properties, with lane access.
+- Views from lanes to historic outbuildings and rears of properties, providing evidence of historic property layouts. - Undulating topography which has allowed for views and vistas of prominent elements such as the town hall tower and church spires. - Important role of religion as demonstrated in the large and prominent ecclesiastical buildings and complexes. - Evidence of change and evolution in the precinct, with streets having buildings from different periods, and historic buildings such as former factories and warehouses adapted and converted to new uses. - Nineteenth century planning and subdivisions as evidenced in: - Hierarchy of principal streets and secondary streets and lanes. - Regular grid of straight north-south and east-west streets in the centre of the precinct. - Contrasting street alignments in the north of the precinct, where streets angle east to meet Flemington Road; and in the south of the precinct, where the CBD streets extend to meet the precinct. - Large and irregular street intersections including three or more streets meeting at oblique angles. - Lanes which provide access to rears of properties and act as important minor thoroughfares. - Principal streets characterised by their width and open character, with vistas available along their length; these are sometimes distinguished by street tree plantings including planes, elms and eucalypts. - Importance of major roads and thoroughfares which border or traverse the precinct including Flemington Road, a grand Victorian boulevard which was historically the route to the goldfields; and Victoria.
+Peel and Elizabeth streets. - Historic street materials including bluestone kerbs and channels, and lanes with original or relayed bluestone pitchers and central drains. - Vehicle accommodation is generally not visible from principal streets, but more common to rears of properties, with lane access.